 San Luis Obispo, California: Bubblegum Alley

 Bubblegum Alley is probably better classified as one big public health hazard than street art, but still, tourists love visiting this chewed up alley for truly unique stroll.
 At 15 feet high and 70 feet long, this gummy mural is the largest collection of used bubblegum.
-Check out more of the coolest street art in American cities.
+Find out 11 places you can tour a candy factory.

 Picket Wire Canyon, Colorado: Largest dinosaur tracks

 Picket Wire Canyon is known by archaeologists and geologists as a hot spot for ancient dinosaur activity.
 It boasts one of the most concentrated amount of dinosaur tracks in North America.

 Dudleytown, Connecticut: Village of the Damned